-The Albert Nerken School of Engineering offers three minors to undergraduate students: Computer Science Minor and Mathematics Minor.
+The Albert Nerken School of Engineering offers four minors to undergraduate students: Bioengineering Minor, Chemistry Minor, Computer Science Minor, and a Mathematics Minor.
 Students can also obtain a Humanities and Social Science (HSS) Minor from our HSS Program.
+Please see below for further information.